![]() |

 Students are expected to work independently and arrange to meet with me at regular intervals for guidance and feedback.
 In addition, we will arrange to meet as a group from time to time, and I strongly encourage you to share drafts of your work with each other.

-Between late October and early April: I should see drafts of all the sections of your thesis as they are written (with the possible exception of your conclusion).
+Between week 10 of 1st semester and 1 month prior to deadline for signed thesis: I should see drafts of all the sections of your thesis as they are written (with the possible exception of your conclusion).
 I will put detailed comments on these drafts which you can use in making revisions.
 It is important that these drafts be as polished and complete as you can make them, because this is the period in which I will give criticism that you have a chance to address before turning in the final draft that will be graded.
 When you turn in the final draft of the completed thesis, I will read it carefully and grade it–you will not have another opportunity then to respond to my criticisms with the hope of getting a better grade.
 Be sure to use the "Track Changes" function in Word when submitting revisions of work.

 -------------------------------------------------------------------